run-llama/create-llama/templates/components/agents/python/form_filling/README-template.md

 Then check the parameters that have been pre-configured in the `.env` file in this directory.
 Make sure you have the `OPENAI_API_KEY` set.

-Third, run the development server:
+Second, run the development server:

 ```shell
 poetry run python main.py